MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-infrastructure.md

 ---
-title: Cloud scripting setup infrastructure
+title: Set up Mesh Cloud Scripting in Azure
-description: Set up Azure to manage cloud scripting deployment. ms.service: mesh
+description: Learn about setting up Mesh Cloud Scripting in Azure. ms.service: mesh
 author: typride
-ms.author: tmilligan
+ms.author: vinnietieto
 ms.date: 02/28/2024
 ms.topic: Tutorial
 keywords: Microsoft Mesh, Azure, admin, Mesh Cloud Scripting, scripting, cloud scripting
 ---

-# Set up Cloud Scripting infrastructure in Azure
+# Set up Mesh Cloud Scripting in Azure

+## Overview

-## Mesh Cloud Scripting Service cloud infrastructure deployment
+In this article, you'll learn about the steps involved in deploying the Mesh Cloud Scripting Service cloud infrastructure to Azure.
 Mesh Cloud Scripting Services are .NET-based apps that run in the Cloud.

-The Mesh toolkit Uploader helps developers provision their Azure resources and deploy their web app.
-These are the steps involved in deploying the Mesh Cloud Scripting Service cloud infrastructure today.
+Keep in mind that there are two more phases required to ensure that your Mesh experience can use Mesh Cloud Scripting:

+1. Set up your development environment.
+1. When you build and publish your Mesh experience, provide cloud scripting details in the Mesh Uploader.

-## Resources deployed
+### Resources deployed

 The Mesh Cloud Scripting cloud infrastructure deployed to the customer's Azure Subscription contains the following Azure resources: